AASJournals/AASTeX60/README.md

 ## Contact
 Outside of issues or pull requests, please contact the AASTeX team for help at our [authoring helpdesk](mailto:authors@aas.org) or reach us on Twitter [@AAS_Publishing](https://twitter.com/AAS_Publishing).

+## Credit
+AASTeX originated 28 years ago with a set of LaTeX macros developed by Bob Hanisch and Chris Biemesderfer.
+While a complete history is available in the [sample document](sample/sample.tex), we want to recognize the most recent contributions of individual astronomers to AASTeX 6 here.
+They include: